tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 ---
 ### 4. SME Credit Evolution: Has SME lending increased or decreased relative to deposits?
 ![4.
 SME Credit Trends](/images/IMF_SADC_Financial_Access_Dashboard_2025_pages-to-jpg-0005.jpg )
+***Note:** The Loan-to-Deposit Ratio measures a bank's total loans to its total deposits, expressed as a percentage.
+It indicates a bank's ability and willingness to lend relative to the funds it holds in deposits.
+A ratio is calculated by dividing a bank's net loans by its total deposits.
+In this analysis the LDR ratio covers aggregate loans and deposits of all banks per country.*

+**Insights:**
+- The LDR Ratio data shows a mixed trend, with some countries reducing their level of lending, and some maintaining or increasing their level of lending relative to deposits.
+The median of LDR in Southern Africa stood at 0.7 in 2024, suggesting moderate friendliness in lending but still reflecting underutilisation of assets.
+- Namibian banks in particular increased their lending capacity to SMEs past the number of deposits available.
+As of 2024, the LDR ratio of Namibia stood at 2.54 (a $7.6 billion gap in 2024), suggesting that the sourcing of these loans come from other avenues other than deposits.
+Whilst this finding may raise serious concerns about liquidity of banks in Namibia, they are reported to be stable provided with strong support and oversight by the central bank.

+**Recommendations:**
+- To ensure caution for Namibian banks, they must strengthen liquidity stress testing and contingency funding plans, and monitor non-deposit funding sources to assess their long-term sustainability.
+Furthermore, they should be encouraged to realign their LDR towards the regional average through deposit mobilisation and  reduction of lending rates.
+- For the rest of the region, measures must be introduced to incentivize SME lendings, such as partial credit guarantees, as well as investing in regional SME credit facilities or risk-sharing platforms such as P2P (peer-to-peer) lending.